Los Banos Car Accident and Personal Injury Lawyer

 - Loss of future earning capacity as a result of permanent disability suffered in a car accident.

-- Pain and suffering, which entails the discomfort and agony caused by a serious personal injury.
+- Pain and suffering, which entails the discomfort and agony caused by a serious injury.

 - Emotional and mental trauma, which encompasses the embarrassment, grief, and anxiety associated with a catastrophic car wreck.